stephensmitchell-forks/occt/dox/user_guides/draw_test_harness/draw_test_harness.md

   * **parameters** to compute (u,v) values for a point on a surface.
   * **proj** and **2dproj** to project a point on a curve or a surface.
   * **surface_radius** to compute the curvature on a surface.
+  * **curveperiod** to check whether the curve is periodic and to compute its period.
+  * **surfaceperiod** to check whether the curve is periodic and to compute its period in U- and V-directions.

 @subsubsection occt_draw_6_6_1  coord